RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/webus2020/Nah.md

 <sup>14</sup> Yahweh has commanded concerning you: “No more descendants will bear your name.
 Out of the house of your gods, I will cut off the engraved image and the molten image.
 I will make your grave, for you are vile.”

-<sup>15</sup> <sup>c</sup>on the mountains the feet of him who brings good news, who publishes peace!
+<sup>15</sup> Behold,<sup>c</sup> on the mountains the feet of him who brings good news, who publishes peace!
 Keep your feasts, Judah!
 Perform your vows, for the wicked one will no more pass through you.
 He is utterly cut off.

 > - <sup>a</sup> 2.
 “Yahweh” is God’s proper Name, sometimes rendered “LORD” (all caps) in other translations.
 > - <sup>b</sup> 2.
 The Hebrew word rendered “God” is “[hebrew]אֱלֹהִ֑ים[/hebrew]” (Elohim).